Lightning-Universe/lightning-bolts/docs/source/introduction_guide.rst

 Community Built
 ---------------
-Then lightning community builds and contributes bolts.
+Then lightning community builds bolts and contributes them to Bolts.
 The lightning team guarantees that contributions are:

 1. Rigorously tested (CPUs, GPUs, TPUs).